-Students must have proof of approved aid, waivers, or scholarships in order to properly defer payment.
+If using financial aid, students must have proof of approved aid, waivers, or scholarships in order to properly defer payment.
 Without satisfactory evidence to defer, students are expected to pay charges up front and wait for reimbursement when the aid, waiver or scholarship funds are actually received.

 Residence & Meal Plan Policies